Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_transpose.rst

 wherefrom :math:`\ a_{ii} = 0\ \ \text{for}\ \ i=1,2,\ldots,n. \\`
 (in a skew-symmetric matrix all diagonal entries vanish).

-Symmetric and skew-symmetric real matrices of order 3 have the following general form:
+Symmetric and skew-symmetric real matrices of size three have the following general form:

 .. math::